slavosarik/Database-Translator/README.md

 Bachelor thesis: Creation of database queries in native language

-FACULTY OF INFORMATICS AND INFORMATION TECHNOLOGIES, Slovak University of Technology Bratislava, Slovakia
+Faculty of Informatics and Information technologies, Slovak University of Technology Bratislava, Slovakia

 Degree Course: Informatics